gill-gemini/profanitycheckapi/README.md

 * **BUILD LOCAL INSTRUCTIONS**

+    Dependencies:
+       Maven
+       java 12.0.2

+    Not Mandatory but preferred.
+    Intellij , I personally started and teste project from Intellij.

     To run it locally from your terminal /CMD.
-Maven should be installed.

       1) cd "Directory/project"